LFB-MRI/MagneticReadoutProcessing/documentation/thesis/thesis_document.md

 * **Manufacturing process**:
   The manufacturing process can influence the magnetic properties of the material.
   This is dependent on the purity of the starting materials used and the processing methods.
-  There may also be deviations in field strength if different magnets from different production batches are compared.
+  There may also be deviations in field strength if different magnets from different production batches are compared. [@inbook]

 These aspects can also be applied to individual magnets.
 As a result, this also complicates the effect on the structure of a Halbach ring magnet.
 If these are joined together to form a ring, positioning tolerances are also added.